lavakin/TBFSBS_parsing/README.md

 # TBFSBS parser

 A parser of the TBFSBS format.
-For assignment details please click [here](https://gist.github.com/prihoda/d3fef922c29874b700a953a801e82692).
+For the assignment details please click [here](https://gist.github.com/prihoda/d3fef922c29874b700a953a801e82692).

 ## Download:
 ```bash